drscotthawley/signaltrain/README.md

 	cd signaltrain

+Start from a clean environment

+	conda create --name signaltrain python=3.8

+Install the latest version of pytorch for your environment, e.g. in linux

+	conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge

+Then try running the program and install whatever it needs.

+Current not ready for the following methods.

-After that, choose one of the following two methods:
+>After that, choose one of the following two methods:

-#### Method 1.
+>#### Method 1.
-The simplest (& recommended) way to install is via [Anaconda](https://www.anaconda.com/) using the `freeze.yml` file:
+>The simplest (& recommended) way to install is via [Anaconda](https://www.anaconda.com/) using the `freeze.yml` file:

-    conda env create -f freeze.yml
+>    `conda env create -f freeze.yml`

-for windows users
+>for windows users

-    conda env create -f environment.yml
+>    `conda env create -f environment.yml`

-This will create an environment called 'signaltrain' which you can enable via `conda activate signaltrain`.
+>This will create an environment called 'signaltrain' which you can enable via `conda activate signaltrain`.

-Notes on this method:
+>Notes on this method:

-- if you want to give the environment a different name, you can run `conda env create -f freeze.yml --name <your_env_name>`)
+>- if you want to give the environment a different name, you can run `conda env create -f freeze.yml --name <your_env_name>`)
-- this method will pull a particular version of CUDA.
+>- this method will pull a particular version of CUDA.
 If you already have CUDA installed, you may get an error like `RuntimeError: cuda runtime error (11) : invalid argument at /opt/conda/conda-bld/pytorch_1544174967633/work/aten/src/THC/THCGeneral.cpp:405`.
 This is common when one mixes versions of CUDA.
 You may wish to try Method 2.

-#### Method 2.
+>#### Method 2.
-Alternatively, or if Method 1 fails, you can try pip and the `requirements.txt` file:
+>Alternatively, or if Method 1 fails, you can try pip and the `requirements.txt` file:

-    pip install -r requirements.txt
+>    `pip install -r requirements.txt`

-If you run into trouble installing, try installing individually the packages in requirements.txt, e.g.
+>If you run into trouble installing, try installing individually the packages in requirements.txt, e.g.

-    conda install -c conda-forge librosa
+>    `conda install -c conda-forge librosa`

-...and/or, create a clean `conda` environment start from there.
+>...and/or, create a clean `conda` environment start from there.
 On Google Cloud Compute, I had to do the following

-    conda create --name signaltrain python=3.8
+>    `conda create --name signaltrain python=3.8
-    conda activate signaltrain
+>    conda activate signaltrain
-    pip install -r requirements.txt
+>    pip install -r requirements.txt`

 ### Datasets